yaswanthteja/Python_Resources/DSA/Linked_list/Readme.md

-## This is a Python program to create a linked list and display its elements.
+## 1.This is a Python program to create a linked list and display its elements.

 Problem Description
 The program creates a linked list using data items input from the user and displays it.